Darrin Pfeiffer: Biography

-As a product of growing up near Buffalo NY, Pfeiffer is a huge fan of ice hockey and figure skating, mainly the NHL teams Buffalo Sabres and the Los Angeles Kings.
-Darrin was lucky to have witnessed the Kings win the 2014 Stanley Cup on home ice and states Wayne Gretzky would be the only man he would ever sleep with.
-Pfeiffer has performed an acoustic love song/tribute to a life-sized cardboard cut out of Wayne Gretzky midway through a Goldfinger set.
-Gretzky HAS heard the song...and is a little freaked out by it (he told Pfeiffer as such).

 Pfeiffer was asked to fill in for his Canadian punks Sum 41 in 2015 for some international shows.
-Pfeiffer has also filled in over the course of several years with LA punk legends The Dickies.
+Pfeiffer has also filled in over the course of several years with Los Angeles punk legends The Dickies.

 Pfeiffer has released two solo albums under his alias "Dangerous Darrin".
 One is The Revenge...of Chicken McNuggets and the other, The Artist...Currently Known as Dangerous Darrin.
-They are no longer sold and very hard to come by these days.
+These albums are no longer for sale.

-In 2013 Pfeiffer moved back to Los Angeles where he works for the LA offices of Create Music Group in the finance dept. and is also starting a record label there called Chart Attack Records launching in early 2016.
-Darrin also has a new radio show on the Idobi Radio Network called The Dangerous Darrin Show with his Buffalo NY friend TS.
+In 2013, Pfeiffer moved back to Los Angeles where he works for the Los Angeles offices of Create Music Group in the finance department and also started a record label there called Chart Attack Records that launched in early 2016.
+Darrin also has a new radio show on the Idobi Radio Network called The Dangerous Darrin Show with his Buffalo, New York friend TS.
 They feature guests from the world of sports, music, pop culture and politics.
 TS left the show in July 2021 due to creative differences.